 Then, at the bottom right of the example given on page 65, the "Big Book" includes the word "pride".
 Pride can be defined as an exaggerated opinion of ourselves.
-That makes up the seven ways mentioned, that self can be affected in column three.
-Also provided for you is a list of definitions for words used in the Fourth Step and these definitions should be handy as you are writing this.
+That makes up the seven ways that self can be affected in column three.